microsoft/WhatTheHack/030-ConversationalAI/Student/Challenge7-CICD.md

 # Challenge 7: Implement DevOps best practices into your Bot
 [< Previous Challenge](./Challenge6-ACS.md) - **[Home](../README.md)**
 ## Introduction
-Now that we've finished deployed our Bot into Azure.
-In order to make it a enterprise level repeatable solution.
-The team need to automate CI/CD pipeline
+We've now finished deploying our Bot into Azure.
+In order to make it a enterprise level repeatable solution, the team needs to automate a CI/CD pipeline

 ## Description

 1. Export our Bot to a Run Time

-2. Make sure exported run time is linked to you github/devops repo
+2. Make sure exported run time is linked to you GitHub/DevOps repo

-3. Set up Continuous Integration pipeline in your Github/Devops project to automatically build webapp
+3. Set up Continuous Integration pipeline in your GitHub/DevOps project to automatically build the Web App

 4. Set up a Continuous Deployment (CD) to deploy the project.
-Make sure the BOT api, QnA Knowledge Base, and LUIS are considered in the CD.
+Make sure the BOT API, QnA Knowledge Base, and LUIS are considered in the CD.

 ## Success Criteria